Deepfake explicit images of Taylor Swift spread on social media and her fans are fighting back

 Researchers have said the number of explicit deepfakes have grown in the past few years, as the technology used to produce such images has become more accessible and easier to use.
 In 2019, a report released by the AI firm DeepTrace Labs showed these images were overwhelmingly weaponized against women.
 Most of the victims, it said, were Hollywood actors and South Korean K-pop singers.

-"This could be a huge deal if she really does pursue it to court," she said.

-Spanos says the deep fake pornography issue aligns with others Taylor has had in the past, pointing to her 2017 lawsuit against a radio station DJ who allegedly groped; jurors awarded Swift $1 in damages, a sum her attorney, Douglas Baldridge, called "a single symbolic dollar, the value of which is immeasurable to all women in this situation" in the midst of the MeToo movement.
-(The $1 lawsuit became a trend thereafter, like in Gwyneth Paltrow's 2023 countersuit against a skier.)

-When reached for comment on the fake images of Swift, X directed the The Associated Press to a post from its safety account that said the company strictly prohibits the sharing of non-consensual nude images on its platform.
-The company has also sharply cut back its content-moderation teams since Elon Musk took over the platform in 2022.
+When reached for comment on the fake images of Swift, X directed the AP to a post from its safety account that said the company strictly prohibits the sharing of non-consensual nude images on its platform.

 "Our teams are actively removing all identified images and taking appropriate actions against the accounts responsible for posting them," the company wrote in the X post early Friday morning.
 "We're closely monitoring the situation to ensure that any further violations are immediately addressed, and the content is removed."